hipercompl/fbdb/doc/fbdb_guide.md

 );
 ```

-Create a new database, with 4kB pages, located at the path `/tmp/tst.fdb` at the local host:
+Create a new database, with 4kB pages, UTF-8 character set and UNICODE_CI_AI collation, located at the path `/tmp/tst.fdb` at the local host:
 ```dart
 final con = await FbDb.createDatabase(
     host: "localhost",